MeanyLodge/Committee/README.md

 - we can post images inside the issues
 - issues and pages can be edited by multiple collaborators
 - it's free
+- linked and related issues can break down big projects into bite-sized (1 day/weekend) pieces